Bacterial tracheitis is an infection of the windpipe (trachea) caused by bacteria.

 Bacterial tracheitis is rare and can affect children of any age.
 The bacteria Staphylococcus aureus and streptococci are most frequently the cause.
 The infection develops suddenly and is characterized by a loud squeaking noise (stridor) when the child breathes in, high fever, and often large amounts of pus-filled secretions.

-Rarely, bacterial tracheitis may develop as a complication of croup (see Croup) or endotracheal intubation (insertion of a plastic breathing tube through the mouth or nose into the trachea—see Mechanical Ventilation).
+Rarely, bacterial tracheitis develops as a complication of croup or endotracheal intubation (insertion of a plastic breathing tube through the mouth or nose into the trachea—see Mechanical Ventilation).

 To confirm the diagnosis, a doctor examines the throat with a thin viewing tube (laryngoscope).
 X-rays often are taken of the neck to show the irregularities that distinguish bacterial tracheitis from croup.